rnnh/TidyTuesday/README.md

 <a href='https://ko-fi.com/rnn_h' target='_blank'><img height='30' style='border:0px;height:30px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com'> </a>

-Reproducible visualisation, analysis, data wrangling and R tutorials using [#TidyTuesday data sets](https://github.com/rfordatascience/tidytuesday), created with [distill for R Markdown](https://github.com/rstudio/distill).
+This blog provides reproducible visualisation, analysis, data wrangling and R tutorials using [#TidyTuesday data sets](https://github.com/rfordatascience/tidytuesday), created with [distill for R Markdown](https://github.com/rstudio/distill).
 These data sets are provided by the [R for Data Science (R4DS)](https://github.com/rfordatascience) community.
 This blog can be viewed locally by downloading this GitHub repository and opening [the index page](_site/index.html) in a web browser.
+External links for each post as well as the R Markdown and R source files are provided in the [README](https://github.com/rnnh/TidyTuesday#posts) file.
 Full article content via [RSS is now available](https://github.com/rnnh/TidyTuesday/commit/3608329d5a880c6d9647c0d4e21c9763388de618) though this blog's [index.xml](https://tidytuesday.netlify.app/index.xml) page.

 ## Posts